How and Why To Use Metronome

 But, I Don't Have Rhythm!

 You will hear this retort at times.
 EVERYONE has rhythm (at least 99.99% do).
-Not, I made up that percent, but I've never ran across anyone who didn't pass this next test.
+I made up that percent, but I've never ran across anyone who didn't pass this next test.

 For anyone that says I Don't Have Rhythm

-.
-Have them count backwards from 10 to 1.
-They will do it in time, an even count.
-They have rhythm.
-Likewise, they just never worked on developing it accurately using their instrument of choice.
-In our case, the ukulele.
+, they will most likely do it in time, and with an even count — they have rhythm.
+More then likely, they just never worked on developing it accurately using their instrument of choice — In our case, the ukulele.

 Tips for Using Your Metronome